pelithne/AKS_secure_baseline_the_hard_way/README.md

 <img src="https://github.com/pelithne/AKS_secure_baseline_the_hard_way/blob/main/images/virtualnetworklinksacr.jpg" width="1000">

-15) Test the connection to ACR from the Jumpbox
+15) Test the connection to ACR from the Jumpbox.

 In this section, you will learn how to check if you can access your private Azure Container Registry (ACR) and push Docker images to it.
 You will need to have the Azure CLI installed and logged in to your Azure account.
 You will also need to have Docker installed and running on your Jumpbox.
 Here are the steps to follow: